All Episodes

 But here's the reality.

-Don't ever forget this is what they told me.
+Don't ever forget, this is what they told me.

-Don't ever forget the hardened face.
+Don't ever forget the hard and fast.

 I said this on your show last night.